-A friend of mine asked me the other day why I seem to only criticise the Liberals.
+A friend of mine asked me the other day why I seem to only criticise the conservative side of politics.
 My answer was that they have been in power for six years now, so if anything is conspicuously wrong with the country, it is probably their fault.
-And also they appear to be generally a callous lot.
+And also they appear to be generally a callous and clueless lot.
 I remember when Liberals with a social conscience were dubbed ‘wets’.
 That was probably the end of their credibility, when the so-called ‘dries’ gained the ascendancy.

 Years ago we had an eminent history professor who was almost run out of town, because he argued that increased Asian migration was possibly ahead of public opinion.
 Consider Peter Dutton’s recent comments on third generation Lebanese Australians, where he suggested that they were more inclined to criminal behaviour than others in the population.
 Twenty years ago he would have been driven from office, by an outraged citizenry as well as by his own party hierarchy.
 Now he actually believes he is Prime Ministerial material.